Culture shock in Spain – 6 things that drive foreigners crazy

 The service is something I’ve written about in multiple articles.
 And don’t even get me started on trying to buy fish.

 My best advice is to figure out a time when nobody else is at the market.
-Otherwise, you’ll be stuck behind all the grannies talking about their husband’s arthritis while the fishmonger scrapes the guts out of 44 sardines.
+Otherwise, you’ll be stuck behind all the grannies talking about their husband’s arthritis while the fishmonger scrapes the guts out of 44 sardines, one at a time.

 In other words, it takes a while.